Default Routes in Cisco IOS

 We often see the incorrect implementation and understanding of ‘default routes’.
 The default route is a “gateway of last resort.”
 This special route tells computers or other routers to contact the defined next hop of the default router if they don’t have a more specific route.

-Without a default route, a router would need all internet routing (think what that would do to your Linksys!).
+Without a default route, a router would need all internet routing (think what that would do to your old Linksys router or home router!).
 Since the routers do not have this information, without a default route a router will drop a packet destined for a network that isn’t in its routing table and send ICMP Destination Unreachable to the source of the traffic.

 When talking about default gateways on PCs and default routes on routers and switches, it’s important to differentiate between the two.
-A PC only connects to the network with a single interface, and it isn’t a router; a switch (unless it’s a Layer 3 switch) fits into the same category as the PC.
+A PC only connects to the network with a single interface, and it isn’t technically a router even though it may have a routing table; a switch (unless it’s a Layer 3 switch) fits into the same category as the PC.

 On the other hand, a router — as long as it’s really routing and not bridging — has multiple interfaces.
 It uses a default route to know where to send traffic that isn’t on one of the known networks.